Customs in the Parable of the Prodigal Son

-First of all, you must understand that a parable is a story with a beginning, ending, and a plot conveying one main idea usually though of as a moral.
+- First of all, you must understand that a parable is a story with a beginning, ending, and a plot conveying one main idea.
+It is just a story.
+It didn't really happen.
+Jesus told parables to teach a moral or spiritual lesson.

-Thirdly, you must understand that the Parable of the Prodigal Son is the last one in a trilogy of three parables.
+- Thirdly, you must understand that the Parable of the Prodigal Son is the last one of the three parables.
 All three parables have the same theme: lost and found.
-Jesus told all three parable at one sitting, but preachers usually preach only one and that one is the longest one about the prodigal son.
+Jesus told all three parables at one sitting, but preachers usually preach only one and that one is the longest one about the prodigal son.
 All of them must be taught together for effectiveness.

 Parable of the Lost Sheep (Luke 15:1-7)